chillinflute/ChrisxSam-Planner/Formal Complaint Against Dan/Formal Complaint Against Mr Daniele Rosina.md

 I approve evidence I have provided and attached into this complaint be used in the course of any such investigation.
 Evidence and testimony supplied to me by third parties will necessarily require their renewed consent to be used in such a manner.

-## Appendix 1
+## Appendix 1 — Anonymous A
-### Potential statement-givers
-- [ ] Mark Mingard - is going to submit his own complaint and contribute a statement to mine
-- [ ] Holly Gregory — is going to ask around and see who else might be interested
-- [ ] Amira Campbell - is going to write something
-- [ ] Mary Armitage — going to write something and send it to me
-- [ ] Madeleine Glover
-- [ ] Rosie O'Callaghan
-- [ ] Joel Beazley
-- [ ] Cat Burne
-- [ ] James Mizen — has already submitted complaints, might want to submit something anonymously

-*Having been a close friend of Chris's throughout several of the events of last year, I can attest to the fact that, particularly in June 2022, his stress levels were the highest I've ever seen them, heightened hugely following a few specific rehearsals with Daniele Rosina.*
+*Being a close friend of Chris's and having bore witness to the aftermaths of several of the events of last year, I can attest to the fact that, particularly in June 2022, his stress levels were the highest I've ever seen them, heightened hugely following a few specific rehearsals with Daniele Rosina.*

 *Specifically on his birthday, 6th June, I was waiting for his orchestra rehearsal to end to greet him before he had to dash to the CBSO Centre for another one: I was quite concerned when he appeared 20 or so minutes after the rehearsal should have finished, and in quite an emotional state.
 Chris was so upset that it took at least a further 10 minutes for myself and \[a few ensemble members\] to calm him down and assure him that Daniele had acted wrongly towards him.
 Especially following some of the nasty treatment from his peers in the woodwind section, the whole ordeal really bothered him afterwards, not to mention affected his attendance to a CBSO Chorus rehearsal, required for his bursary with them.*